tanghaibao/goatools/doc/md/README_find_enrichment.md

 ```

 #### 2c) Get list of evidence codes
-The argument, --ev_help, will cause the Evidence codes to be printed:
+The argument, **--ev_help**, will cause the Evidence codes to be printed:
 ```
 python3 scripts/find_enrichment.py --ev_help
 ```
-##### Detailed list of Evidence Codes
+##### Evidence Code Help
+You can use either group names, like Experimental, or codes on the commandline:
 ```
 EVIDENCE CODES:
     Experimental: